ccafcoreteam-ind/Claude-Certified-Architect/README.md

 ## 🎥 Video walkthrough

-A quick tour of the hosted Exam Prep Console — click to watch on YouTube:
+A quick overview of the Architect Foundations Exam topics and exam questions — click to watch on YouTube:

 [![Claude Certified Architect — Exam Prep Console walkthrough](https://img.youtube.com/vi/of9PPnuBedU/maxresdefault.jpg)](https://youtu.be/of9PPnuBedU)